Llywelyn Fawr ap Maredudd

-Llywelyn Fawr ('the Elder') ap Maredudd ap Cynan ab Owain Gwynedd was a second cousin of Gruffudd ap Llywelyn and Dafydd ap Llywelyn of the royal house of Gwynedd in the 13th century.
+Llywelyn Fawr ('the Elder') ap Maredudd ap Cynan ab Owain Gwynedd was a Welsh noble and second cousin of Gruffudd ap Llywelyn and Dafydd ap Llywelyn of the royal house of Gwynedd in the 13th century.

-Llywelyn's father was Prince Maredudd, who fought alongside his brother in an alliance with Llywelyn the Great to depose their uncle Dafydd in 1195.
-As Lord of Meirionnydd, the cantref was confirmed by Henry III of England in 1241.
-Also part of the House of Aberffraw, Llywelyn fought on the side of Dafydd ap Llywelyn (Prince Dafydd II) in 1245.
-Llywelyn's grandson Madog ap Llywelyn was integral in the revolt of 1294.
+Llywelyn's father was Maredudd ap Cynan ab Owain Gwynedd, who fought alongside his brother Gruffudd in an alliance with Llywelyn ab Iorwerth to depose their uncle Dafydd in 1195.
+Llywelyn Fawr was Lord of Meirionnydd, and the cantref was confirmed to be in his possession by Henry III of England in 1241.
+A fellow member of the Merfynion Dynasty, Llywelyn Fawr fought on the side of his second cousin Dafydd ap Llywelyn ab Iorwerth in 1245.

 Llywelyn Fawr ap Maredudd had a younger brother also called Llywelyn, who is sometimes referred to as Llywelyn Fychan ('the Younger').
 Very little is known about Llywelyn Fawr ap Maredudd except that he had a son called Maredudd.
+Llywelyn Fawr's great-grandson Madog ap Llywelyn was the leader of the revolt of 1294.